Defy1x/c19-React-Book-Search/README.md

 https://fathomless-bayou-67993.herokuapp.com/

 NOTE: I do NOT want to add this to my portfolio.
 My portfolio is polished work with clients, not school projects. thanks.
+If you do not give me an A+ on this i will ask for regrade with the TAs as i have expressed this to Jonathan already.

 #Usage
 ## Final screenshot